Code of Conduct of Gunold GmbH

 1. Basic understanding

 Socially responsible corporate management is one of the basic and core principles of entrepreneurial activity.
 In all business decisions, the economic, social and ecological consequences must be considered and an appropriate balance of interests must be struck.
-The companies always keep the principles of the UN Global Compact in mind.
+The principles of the UN Global Compact The companies always have their sights set on the future.
 The companies contribute voluntarily and within the scope of the possibilities of the individual to the well-being and sustainable development of global society at the locations where they operate.
 The same applies to business relationships within the textile chain.
 Business partners are to be treated fairly.
 Contracts must be complied with unless the framework conditions change fundamentally.
 The generally applicable ethical values and principles must be taken into account, this applies in particular to human dignity.

-This Code of Conduct applies to all branches and business units of the committed company worldwide.
+This Code of Conduct applies to all subsidiaries and business units of the company making the commitment worldwide.